AhmxdNYC/RecipeAgents/README.md

 ### 2. Research Plan Agent

-**Task:** Uses the Tavily API to search for additional recipes or meal components based on the initial plan and user input.
+**Task:** Uses the Tavily API to search for recipes or meal components and infromation based on the initial plan and user input.

 ```python
 def research_plan_node(state, use_saved_data: bool = False):